 The faithful are encouraged to celebrate the Sacrament of Reconciliation regularly.
-It is important that we make the reflection of lives and our sinfulness are part of our regular experience of prayer.
+It is important that we make the reflection of our lives and our sinfulness part of our regular experience of prayer.
 It is also important for us to seek out the grace Sacramental forgiveness through Reconciliation provides.
 Open your heart to the healing power of reconciliation.

 This Sacrament of Reconciliation is often called the:

 - Sacrament of Penance since it calls the sinner personally to repentance.

 - Sacrament of Confession since in confessing our sins we acknowledge the need for God and we praise His loving mercy.

 - Sacrament of Forgiveness since absolution grants us pardon and peace.

 - Sacrament of Conversion because it has the capacity to change our hearts.